stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 woods on those inaccessible slopes seemed to harbour alien and incredible things, and I felt that the very outline of the hills themselves held some strange and aeon-forgotten meaning, as if they were vast hieroglyphs left by a rumoured titan race whose glories live only in rare, deep dreams.
-All the legends of the past, and all the stupefying imputations of Henry Akeley&rsquo;s letters and exhibits, welled up in my memory to heighten the atmosphere of tension and growing menace.
+All the legends of the past, and all the stupefying imputations of Henry Akeley's letters and exhibits, welled up in my memory to heighten the atmosphere of tension and growing menace.
 The purpose of my visit, and the frightful abnormalities it postulated, struck me all at once with a chill sensation that nearly overbalanced my ardour for strange delvings.